mengqvist/AGADIR/README.md

 ### Energy Calculations

-For detailed analysis, you can use the `EnergyCalculator` class directly to examine specific energy contributions:
+For detailed analysis, you can use the `EnergyCalculator` class directly to examine specific energy contributions.
+This class is used internally by the `AGADIR` model to calculate the partition function, but can also be used to calculate the energy contributions for a given sequence.
+It is important to note that the `EnergyCalculator` class only calculates the energy contributions for a single helix segment (a single i, j pair for a given sequence), and does not calculate the partition function.

 ```python
 from pyagadir.energies import EnergyCalculator